The Burning Platform.com Mug

 Today the phrase “burning platform” describes a conundrum.
 When confronted by annihilation, do you stay put and cross your fingers hoping someone will come to save you?
 Or do you take a radical measure – one which is certain to hurt a great deal, but could ultimately put you in a better position?

-As fires rage across the world today, The Burning Platform exists to inform those who would take rash measures to protect themselves rather wait for help.
+As fires rage across the world today, The Burning Platform exists to inform those who would take rash measures to protect themselves rather than wait for help.
 And in your case, it really is better to jump.
 Those who are supposed to help are the ones who are setting the fires.